7.1 Handicap Committee

 7.1a Conducting a Handicap Review and Adjusting a Handicap Index

-- A handicap review may be conducted at the request of the player or another player at any time.
+- A handicap review may also be conducted at the request of the player or another player at any time.

 - Before making any adjustment to a player’s Handicap Index, the Handicap Committee should carefully consider all available evidence, including: